Mills Administration Announces Next Call for Proposals for Land for Maine's Future Program

 LMF project awards include the conservation of working forests, farms, and commercial waterfronts, public access to our woods and waters, and the protection and management of wildlife.

-Full details about the types of projects supported, who is eligible to apply, the application process, and proposal evaluation are available now on the LMF Applying for Funds webpage.
+Full details about the types of projects supported, who is eligible to apply, the application process, and proposal evaluation are available now on the LMF webpage.